fjnn/hvl-ele201/_pages/lectures/l10-ethernet.md

     ```
 1. Build and upload.

+Notes:

+1. The ipaddr_aton function expects a pointer to an ip4_addr or ip_addr type.
+You should be using ip4_addr_t for IPv4 addresses.

 TODO:
-ADD include lwip/api.h in main.h
+ADD include api.h in main.c

 # Troubleshooting